ref: The AffableBean tutorial - creating the servlet controller

 Annotation used to declare a servlet.

-This annotation is processed by the container at deployment time, and the corresponding servlet made available at the specified URL patterns.
+This annotation is processed by the container at deployment time,

 This Annotation lets you define URLs patterns that invoke the servlet.